lbelzile/math80667a/docs/02-hypothesis_testing.md

 p = 2 \times \mathsf{Pr}_0(T \geq |t|).
 \end{align*}

 How do we determine the null distribution given that the true data generating mechanism is unknown to us?
 In simple cases, it might be possible to enumerate all possible outcomes and thus quantity the degree of outlyingness of our observed statistic.
-In more general settings, we can resort to simulations or to probability theory: the central limit theorem says that the tell us that the sample mean behaves like a normal random variable with mean $\mu$ and standard deviation $\sigma/\sqrt{n}$ for $n$ large enough.
+In more general settings, we can resort to simulations or to probability theory: the central limit theorem says that the sample mean behaves like a normal random variable with mean $\mu$ and standard deviation $\sigma/\sqrt{n}$ for $n$ large enough.
 The central limit theorem has broader applications since it applies to any average, and we it can be use to derive benchmarks for most commonly used statistics in large samples.
 Most software use these approximations as proxy by default: the normal, Student's $t$, $\chi^2$ and $F$ distributions are the reference distributions that arise the most often.

 <div class="figure" style="text-align: center">